dhoard/isolator-agent/README.md

 ### Viewing Metrics

 The IsolatorAgent will load the JMX Exporter agent twice, each with its own configuration.
+These two instances are completely isolated from each other.

 Access the JMX Exporter at `http://localhost:8080/metrics` and `http://localhost:9090/metrics`.